jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 4. Turning ASLR on and off
 5. Different kinds of binary protection mechanisms provided in Linux
 6. Partial instruction pointer overwrites
+7. use of OS memory maps, where available, to workaround ASLR
-7. ASLR bruteforcing 64bit things
+8. ASLR bruteforcing 64bit things
-8. That persistence solves problems
+9. That persistence solves problems =D

 For a visual run through of the following I've uploaded a video